 Skokie Hospital is a full service healthcare provider offering patients access to a vast network of resources.
 Established in 1963, Skokie Hospital has provided high-quality healthcare for nearly five decades, and the acute care hospital is nationally recognized for its expertise in orthopaedics and cardiac care.

 A Joint Commission-certified Primary Stroke Center, Skokie Hospital's key specialties and features also include minimally invasive surgery, total joint replacement, spine surgery, clinical cardiology and graduate medical education (residency) programs in internal medicine, general surgery and anesthesia.
-Skokie Hospital's recently opened Ambulatory Care Center (ACC) provides accessible and expanded access to outpatient clinical services and to more physicians on campus.
+Skokie Hospital's new Ambulatory Care Center (ACC) provides accessible and expanded access to outpatient clinical services and to more physicians on campus.
 In addition, the ACC houses the Outpatient Orthopaedics Center.
 Skokie Hospital's Level II Trauma Center—Emergency Department—is staffed by an experienced trauma team specially trained in pediatric life support.

-Skokie Hospital is in the midst of a seven-year, $300 million renovation and expansion that will ensure the hospital continues to provide the community with exceptional medical care for years to come.
+Skokie Hospital is in the midst of a seven-year, multi-million dollar renovation and expansion that will ensure the hospital continues to provide the community with exceptional medical care for years to come.
 This investment will mean expanded core clinical services and enhanced patient care, and will include more private rooms, a new Cardiac Catheterization and Interventional Radiology Suite, expanded and upgraded radiology, cardiology and nuclear medicine services.

 NorthShore Medical Group

 NorthShore Medical Group is a not-for-profit faculty group practice comprised of about 900 primary and specialty care physicians located in Chicago and many of the Northern Suburbs.
 Attending physicians are on faculty at the University of Chicago Pritzker School of Medicine.